MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 ## Scheduling entities

 Schedule APIs provide the ability to perform create, update, and delete operations with **Scheduling entities**.
-These entities are managed through the Scheduling engine in Microsoft Project for the Web.
+These entities are managed through the Scheduling engine in Project for the web.
 Create, update, and delete operations with **Scheduling entities** were restricted in earlier Dynamics 365 Project Operations releases.

 The following table provides a full list of the **Scheduling entities**.